-DOE-NNSA has identified the EMS described in the International Organization for Standardization (ISO) voluntary standard ISO 14001, "Environmental Management Systems- Specification with Guidance for Use" (ISO 1996), as the model of choice.
-The ISO 14001 model is an internationally recognized standard that provides a widely recognized set of principles and standards for integrating environmental considerations into daily business decisions, including performance and cost.
+DOE-NNSA has identified the EMS described in the International Organization for Standardization (ISO) voluntary standard ISO 14001, "Environmental Management Systems Specification with Guidance for Use" (ISO 1996), as the model of choice.
+The ISO 14001 model is an internationally recognized standard that provides a widely recognized set of principles and standards for integrating environmental considerations, including performance and cost, into daily business decisions.
+A single BWXT Y-12 Complex-Wide EMS Planning Team has been established and will serve throughout the EMS implementation.
+Declaration of ISO 14001 implementation by the end of FY 2004 is the goal.
+A key accomplishment of 2002 was the development and implementation of a procedure to identify significant complex-wide environmental aspects and impacts.
+Multiple-facility/organizationalspecific EMS planning teams will be established, beginning in 2003, to facilitate EMS implementation within their Y-12 facilities/organizations.
+During 2003 facility/organizational-specific EMS planning teams will work with the complex-wide team to